Royd Anderson: Career

 Anderson's 4th film, The Upstairs Lounge Fire, documents the 1973 UpStairs Lounge arson attack in New Orleans.
 The documentary was released on June 24, 2013, to commemorate the 40th anniversary of the fire.

 His 2019 documentary, Mother's Day Bus Crash on 610, investigates the worst vehicular accident in Louisiana history, occurring on May 9, 1999, on Interstate 610 in New Orleans.
 22 perished.
+With the backing of New Orleans City Park CEO Rebecca Dietz and through private donations, Anderson established a permanent memorial for the victims in 2026, after five years of disinterest and delays from the park's two previous CEOs..
+The historical marker is located on the lawn at the entrance of Pan Am Stadium, on Zachary Taylor Dr., a few yards from the crash site.

 On November 22, 2021, Anderson released his first book, New Orleans Disasters: Firsthand Accounts of Crescent City Tragedy, published by The History Press.
 It explores seven tragedies and their fallout through gripping firsthand interviews, planting readers amid the chaos.
 The book peaked at number four in Amazon's 'New Releases in Disaster Relief' category in December 2021.

 In 2022, Anderson wrote and directed his sixth documentary, The Rault Center Fire.
 The film documents the New Orleans high-rise disaster that occurred on November 29, 1972.
 Six lives were lost.

+In honor of the 20th anniversary of Hurricane Katrina in 2025, Anderson wrote and directed his seventh documentary, Leading Ladies of Hurricane Katrina.
+The film features the remarkable women who made a differnce for the betterment of their community, city, state and region.
+Among those highlighted are Louisiana Governor Kathleen Blanco and civic activist and founder of Levees.Org, Sandy Rosenthal.

 Awards and honors

 Anderson's films The Luling Ferry Disaster and The Continental Grain Elevator Explosion were honored at the Pelican d'Or Short Film Festival at Nunez Community College, winning the Best Documentary category in 2007 and 2008.
 He was awarded Delgado Community College's Circles of Excellence Outstanding Alumni Award in 2011.
 At the 2013 Lake Charles Film Festival, Pan Am Flight 759 won the Best Documentary category.
 The UpStairs Lounge Fire was selected the best Documentary Short of the Boomtown Film & Music Festival in Beaumont, Texas in 2016.
+At the 2025 Lake Charles Film Festival, Leading Ladies of Hurricane Katrina won both the Best Documentary and Best Home Grown Film categories.

 Anderson was invited to Princeton University as a guest speaker to screen and discuss The UpStairs Lounge Fire in 2014.
 He was also an invited guest speaker at Tulane University, Loyola University New Orleans, and the FBI New Orleans Division.
 His documentaries have been accepted into The Historic New Orleans Collection, one of Louisiana's prestigious archives.